Divorce Shouldn't Be A Tug of War

 Who Can Benefit?

-Parents who are divorced, separated, or are in the process of separating may benefit from co-parenting consultations.
-Specific treatment goals vary depending on individual needs, but generally focus on reaching agreements on parenting time and child management, joint decision-making, communication, and other issues that create stress and conflict.
+Parents who are divorced, separated, or are in the process of separating may benefit from co-parenting counseling.
+Specific treatment goals vary depending on family needs, but generally focus on reaching agreements on parenting time and child management, joint decision-making, communication, and other issues that create stress and conflict.
 Coparenting counseling can help resolve some of the anger or grief related to the ending of the relationship allowing the individuals to focus on parenting instead of the "unfinished business" of the past.